dougeby/IntuneDocs/intune/app-protection-policies-access-actions.md

 # Selectively wipe data using app protection policy access actions in Intune

-Using Intune app protection policies, you can configure settings to block end-users from accessing a corporate app or account.
+Using Intune app protection policies, you can configure settings to block end users from accessing a corporate app or account.
 These settings target data relocation and access requirements set by your organization for things like jail-broken devices and minimum OS versions.

-You can explicitly choose to wipe your company’s corporate data from the end-user’s device as an action to take for non-compliance by using these settings.
+You can explicitly choose to wipe your company’s corporate data from the end user’s device as an action to take for non-compliance by using these settings.
 For some settings, you will be able to configure multiple actions, such as block access and wipe data based on different specified values.

 ## Create an app protection policy using access actions

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **All services** > **Intune**.
     Intune is located in the **Monitoring + Management** section.
-3. In the **Intune** blade, select **Mobile apps** > **App protection Policies**.
+3. In the **Intune** pane, select **Mobile apps** > **App protection Policies**.
 4. Click **Add a policy** (You can also edit an existing policy).
 5. Click **Configure required settings** to see the list of settings available to be configured for the policy.
-6. By scrolling down in the **Settings** blade you will see a section titled **Access Actions** with an editable table.
+6. By scrolling down in the **Settings** pane you will see a section titled **Access Actions** with an editable table.

     ![Screenshot of the Intune app protection access actions](./media/apps-selective-wipe-access-actions01.png)